Sitting the LAT by remote proctoring

 - An appropriate workstation on a stable desk.

-- A room that is free from distractions, noise and prohibited materials (no other person - including dependent children - or animals are permitted in the test room).
+- A private, enclosed room with a non-transparent background that is free from distractions, noise and prohibited materials.
+No other person (including dependent children or animals) is permitted in the test room.
 Proctors may require you to move your sitting position or change to a different room on your test day if they believe your sitting position or test room is not suitable.

 - Suitable temperature, lighting and ventilation.